Aspher0/BypassEmote/README.md

 # FAQ

-Q: Is this safe to use?
+Q: Is this safe to use?<br/>
 A: While I cannot guarantee 100% safety, I do everything in my power to minimize any possible risk and take safety with high consideration.
 I have added multiple securities and checks to make BypassEmote as safe as possible.
 Currently, BypassEmote is 99.99% safe with only one extremely minor theorical issue that might not even be a realistic one anyway.
 If you want to read more, head to [issue #7](https://github.com/Aspher0/BypassEmote/issues/7).
 TL;DR: It is relatively safe, has been tested extensively, reviewed by some competent developer (and deemed safe), and does not directly send anything to the servers.

-Q: I am using <sync plugin> and I installed BypassEmote, but I cannot see my friend's emote, is this a bug?
+Q: I am using <sync plugin> and I installed BypassEmote, but I cannot see my friend's emote, is this a bug?<br/>
 A: BypassEmote does not work on its own, developpers need to integrate this plugin's IPC methods in their codebase to allow relaying emote messages.<br/>
 Try asking the developers of the sync plugin you use to integrate BypassEmote, but please respect them if they refuse.

-Q: I found a bug, how and where can I report it?
+Q: I found a bug, how and where can I report it?<br/>
 A: Just open an issue on this Github repository explaining the bug, how to reproduce it and try providing any relevant errors that may appear in the `/xllog` window by filtering the regex global filter with "BypassEmote".